Oklahoma Non Compete Agreement explained

 If you have any questions about non compete agreements, please feel free to contact me anytime at sjr@shawnjroberts.com.

-This does not mean there is no protection for an employer who invest its’ resources in training an employee and has disclosed confidential information to the employee.
+An employer who invest its’ resources in training an employee and has shared confidential information with the employee still has ways to protect itself.
 A strong employment agreement providing protection for confidential information and trade secrets goes a long way to protect an employer’s interest.

-So, a former employee can compete against his employer, but he cannot do it using the employer’s confidential information or clients.
+To sum it up, a former employee can compete against his former employer.
+However, the former employee cannot do it using the employer’s confidential information or by directly soliciting the former employer’s established clients.